raulmori/hw-3-submission-princebose/README.md

-# hw-3-submission-princebose
+## hw-3-submission-princebose
-hw-3-submission-princebose created by GitHub Classroom Find the VHDL codes and the RTL schematics attached as JPEG files.
+hw-3-submission-princebose created by GitHub Classroom.

+#Find the VHDL codes and the RTL schematics attached as JPEG files.